mvakde/mvakde.github.io/blog/new-pareto-frontier-arc-agi.md

 1) It incentivises memorisation
    The model can store the exact transform of each pair in the embedding (like a lookup table)
 2) It increases number of params and training time considerably For example, TRM has 7M core network params but trains 300M+ params totally - most of which are parameters of the dataset embedding table.
-This is one reason why it takes very long to train (3 days on 4 H100s or more).
+I think this is one reason why it takes very long to train (3 days on 4 H100s or more).